mishobo/springbootmasterclass/spring-framework/spring.md

 - By using DI, the Spring framework enables loose coupling between components, making the application more modular and easier to maintain.
 - The Spring framework provides an Inversion of Control (IoC) container, which is responsible for creating and managing instances of JavaBeans, and the ApplicationContext, which provides a unified view of the entire application configuration.
+- Spring IoC (Inversion of Control) Container is the core of Spring Framework.
+- It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
+- The Container uses Dependency Injection(DI) to manage the components that make up the application.
+- It gets the information about the objects from a configuration file(XML) or Java Code or Java Annotations and Java POJO class.
+- These objects are called Beans.
+- Since the Controlling of Java objects and their lifecycle is not done by the developers, hence the name Inversion Of Control.
+- There are 2 types of IoC containers:
+ * BeanFactory
+ * ApplicationContext

+- main features for spring IoC:
+ * Creating Object for us
+ * Managing our objects,
+ * Helping our application to be configurable
+ * Managing dependencies

 ### Aspect-Oriented Programming (AOP)
 - Allows developers to modularize cross-cutting concerns, such as logging, security, and transaction management,